 Berkeley, CA 94702

-Classes are offered on a fixed monthly tuition plan of $90/month.
+Once a week group classes are offered on a fixed monthly tuition plan of $100 which equals 4 or 5 classes a month depending on the month.
 There are no long term commitments.
-Unfortunately we cannot offer drop-in classes or a per class fee with the exception of your first trial class which we offer at $10 (50% off our regular class fee basis).
+Unfortunately we cannot offer drop-in classes or a per class fee with the exception of your first trial class which we offer at $10.

-Tuition is payable in advance the first week of the month.
-The monthly group class tuition covers 4 classes a month (class once a week).
-In months that have an additional class day (5) a tuition adjustment payment of $20 may be due depending on class size - please ask the instructor for details.
-To keep the program viable we unfortunately cannot offer a per-class or drop-in fee with the exception of our trial class which we offer at $10 (50% off our regular class fee basis)
+Tuition is payable in advance 2 days prior to the first day of class in a given month.
+To keep the program viable we unfortunately cannot offer a per-class or drop-in fee with the exception of our trial class which we offer at $10.

 Please understand that the monthly tuition is a fixed fee as in any other martial arts, fitness or health program and cannot be reduced if classes are missed for any reason from the student's side.
-Tuition payments are paused if the student's absence is more than 4 weeks - please notify the instructor in a timely manner if you anticipate any prolonged absence from class.
+Tuition payments are paused if the student's absence exceeds 4 weeks - please notify the instructor in a timely manner if you anticipate any prolonged absence from class.

 Students will receive a credit or reduction in the monthly tuition for classes cancelled by the instructor due to vacation, illness or unforeseen events.
 Classes are closed on federal holidays - the monthly tuition though is not affected by holidays falling on class days and remains payable in full.

-If you decide to sign up or join a class after the 1st week of the month your monthly tuition will be prorated accordingly.
+If you decide to sign up or join a class after the 1st week of the month your monthly tuition will be prorated based on the remaining number a classes for that specific month.

 Please email us with questions in regards to our payment policies.

-Classes are closed on the following federal holidays in 2017:
+Classes are closed on the following federal holidays.